BACK RIVER TRAIL:

 Directions:

-For Webb Memorial State Park in North Weymouth; After 1.4 miles turn left on Neck St which turns into River St. Come to the park after 1.5 miles.
+For Webb Memorial State Park in North Weymouth; From the Weymouth Fore River Bridge; Travel 1.4 miles and turn left on Neck St, which turns into River St. Come to the park after 1.5 miles.
 Parking lot on the left.

-For Abigail Adams State Park in North Weymouth; Just before you cross the bridge over the Weymouth Back River turn left into the State Park.
+For Abigail Adams State Park in North Weymouth; From the Weymouth Fore River Bridge; Travel 1.7 miles and just before you cross the bridge over the Weymouth Back River, turn left into the State Park.
 Turn right to park.

-For the Back River Trail (Great Esker Park) parking lot in North Weymouth [Northern End]; Just before you cross the bridge over the Weymouth Back River turn right into the shopping plaza and immediately turn left to a small parking lot.
+For the Back River Trail and Great Esker Park parking lot in North Weymouth [Northern End]; From the Weymouth Fore River Bridge; Travel 1.7 miles and just before you cross the bridge over the Weymouth Back River, turn right into the shopping plaza and immediately turn left to a small parking lot.

-For the Bare Cove Path Beal Street parking area in Hingham [Northern End]; Continue across the bridge over the Weymouth Back River to Hingham.
-Turn right on Beal St. Take your first right to a parking area where an old road starts (now blocked by a fence).
+For the Bare Cove Path Beal Street parking area in Hingham [Northern End]; From the Weymouth Fore River Bridge; Travel 2 miles, crossing the bridge over the Weymouth Back River to Hingham and turn right on Beal St. Take your first right to a parking area where an old road starts (now blocked by a fence).
 Bare Cove Path starts here.
 There is also a main parking lot located in Bare Cove Park.
-To access continue along Beal St/West St and bear right along Fort Hill St. Take your first right along Bare Cove Park Dr to the Bare Cove Park parking lot.
+To access, continue along Beal St/West St and bear right along Fort Hill St. Take your first right along Bare Cove Park Dr to the Bare Cove Park parking lot.

-The north-south Back River Trail follows the west side of Weymouth Back River, while the north-south Bare Cove Park Trails follows the east side of Weymouth Back River.
-They are both accessed from the north at Route 3A.
-You may connect between these 2 trails via Route 3A (0.5 miles along a narrow sidewalk next to a busy road).
+The North-South Back River Trail follows the West Side of Weymouth Back River, while the North-South Bare Cove Park Trails follows the East Side of Weymouth Back River.
+Both trails accessed from the North, at Route 3A.
+You may connect between these 2 trails via Route 3A (0.5 miles East-West, along a narrow sidewalk next to a busy road).

 Back River Trail:

-The Back River Trail follows an abandoned road through Great Esker Park which follows the west side of Weymouth Back River (a tidal River).
+The Back River Trail follows an abandoned road South, through Great Esker Park and travels along the West Side of Weymouth Back River (a tidal River).
 An esker is formed by a stream or river in a tunnel underneath a glacier.
 It is made up of the sediments dropped by that stream or river.
 When the glacier retreats, the deposits remain, exposing a long, winding hill where the stream or river used to be.
 The park features the highest esker in North America.
 It ends at Osprey Overlook Park.
+For more information visit; BACK RIVER TRAIL .

 Note; This is the connection to Osprey Overlook Park.
 See Below.

-The road then travels north between the inlet and the river to a small island.
+The road then turns North, between the inlet and the river to a small island.
 Check out the Osprey nests across the river.
 The road ends after 2.1 miles at a gravel beach overlooking the river.
 Across the river is Bare Cove Park.

 Osprey Overlook Park Loop Trail:

-From the *Intersection a paved path on your right leads to Osprey Overlook Park.
-[Re-zeroing Mileage] Here you can follow the paved Osprey Overlook Park Loop Trail straight to second **Intersection.
+From the Back River Trail *Intersection, a paved path on your right leads to Osprey Overlook Park.
+[Re-zeroing Mileage] Here you can follow the paved Osprey Overlook Park Loop Trail straight, South, to second **Intersection.
 This park sits atop a covered landfill, thus all the venting pipes.
-The Loop trail starts here, but first head straight to an overlook of the Weymouth Back River straight out with the Mill River coming in from your right.
-Return back to the **Intersection and Loop right along a gravel trail (if biking utilize the single track dirt & grass path) which takes you down alongside the marsh & river.
+The Loop Trail starts here, but first head straight, East, to an overlook of the Weymouth Back River.
+Return back to the **Intersection and Loop right, North, along a gravel trail (if biking utilize the single track dirt & grass path) which takes you South, down alongside the marsh & river.
 Here the trail is hard packed dirt.
-This brings you to the Wharf Street parking lot at 0.5 miles.
+The trail turns West, bringing you to the Wharf Street parking lot at 0.5 miles.
 Map Board.
-Follow the paved trail right to a short stone-dust trail that Loops back to the paved trail.
-Head left up a slight hill and return to the **Intersection.
-Return to the *Intersection & Back River Trail after a 0.9 mile Loop.
+Follow the paved trail right, North, to a short stone-dust Loop Trail on your left, that Loops around a field and returns you back to the paved trail.
+Head left, North, up a slight hill and return to the **Intersection.
+Continue left, back to the *Intersection & Back River Trail after a 0.9 mile Loop.

 Bare Cove Park:

-Bare Cove Park is located along the east banks of the Weymouth Back River (a tidal river).
+Bare Cove Park is located along the East Bank of the Weymouth Back River (a tidal river).
 Prior to 1906, the land was privately owned.
 The site was acquired by the U.S. Navy and used as an ammunition depot until 1971.
 In 1972, Bare Cove Park was set aside as a wildlife sanctuary and a place for public recreation.
 The old abandoned roads now form a network of trails throughout the park.
-Bare Cove Path forms the main trail from the Parks parking lot to Beal Street by Route 3A.
-Indian Point Loop consists of several paths combined to form a loop trail along the southern portion of the park around Indian Point.
+Bare Cove Path travels South, from Route 3A to the Bare Cove Park parking lot.
+Indian Point Loop consists of several paths combined to form a Loop Trail along the Southern portion of the park around Indian Point.
 There are many paths to choose from.
 For more information visit; BARE COVE PARK .

 Bare Cove Path:

-Starting from the Beal Street parking area [Northern End]; Just past the fence the Bare Cove Path follows an old road which leads you to the Weymouth Back River.
+Starting from the Beal Street parking area [Northern End]; Just past the fence the Bare Cove Path follows an old road South, which leads you to the Weymouth Back River.
 A dirt path on your left leads to the Bunker Alley Path.
-Here you'll find Map G, as noted on the map.
-The trail travels south alongside the river.
+Here you'll find Map G, as noted on the Map.
+These Maps are located throughout the park.
+The trail travels alongside the river.
 Pass by the Bunker Alley Path and you'll come to Sheltry Path on your left.
-Here you'll find Map B
+Here you'll find Map B.

-Note; The Sheltry Path leads to Lynch Fields and another parking lot off Beal Street.
+Note; The Sheltry Path leads North, to Lynch Fields and another parking lot off Beal Street.

-Continue straight and you'll come to the Bare Cove Park parking lot after 1.7 miles.
-Map A
+Continue straight, East and you'll come to the Bare Cove Park parking lot after 1.7 miles.
+Map A.

 Indian Point Loop: